biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 # Discussion

-BioHackrXiv allow projects to publish their work as a citeable resource in the form of non-peer reviewed pre-published papers.
+BioHackrXiv allow projects to publish their work as a citeable resource in the form of non-peer reviewed pre-published papers [@citesAsRecommendedReading:preprints].
 A minority of these may end up as a peer reviewed paper.
 Even so, getting citeable resources is valuable and work done at biohackathons does not get lost this way.
 These non-peer reviewed publications:

 1. Help working groups capture and expose their work for future reference
-1. Help authors gain a track record and citations as they automatically get included in EuropePMID and google citations
+1. Help authors gain a track record and citations as they automatically get included in EuropePMID and google citations [@citesAsRecommendedReading:preprints].
+Support for PubMED may come in the future as JOSS is working on that, see this [tracker](https://github.com/openjournals/joss/issues/153).
 1. Help organisers of biohackathons and codefests justify their work and budget

 In this Elixir biohackathon 2022 over 200 people contributed to 40 working groups and we expect to capture much of that effort in BioHackrXiv publications.
 Having no peer review for BioHackrXiv publications lowers the barrier to entry and, even though, papers may not be perfect in terms of language or grammar, we find the information content to be high and the quality to reflect the work people are executing in their projects.
+For a list of publications ordered by biohackathon, see [this](http://preview.biohackrxiv.org/list).

 We received many positive comments on the usefulness of BioHackrXiv and a commitment to include more biohackathons.
 Our workflow supports handing out accounts to biohackathon organisers, so they themselves can handle the 'editor' curation of papers coming in from their event.

-BioHackrXiv itself also participated as group 4 and this resulted in the work presented in this paper.
+BioHackrXiv itself also participated as group 4 in the Elixir Biohackathon 2022 and this resulted in the work presented in this paper.
 Apart from fixing bugs and improving functionality, such as LaTeX table support and adding CITO terms, we explored the APIs of opencitations, EuropePMC, Zenodo and OSF.

 Opencitations present a RDF graph of papers that get cited by other papers.
 This is a very useful resource because it allows back tracing the graph to relevant papers.
 We will embed opencitations in a web UI for authors, working groups to explore publications that references their publication.

-EuropePMC is the European version of Pubmed and allows referencing on non-peer reviewed publications, such as bioarxiv (FIXME) and BioHackrXiv.
+EuropePMC is the European version of Pubmed and allows referencing on non-peer reviewed publications, such as bioarxiv [@citesAsRecommendedReading:preprints] and BioHackrXiv.

-Zenodo is a European initiative to create DOIs on resources, such as software and data.
+Zenodo is a European initiative built on the CERN data warehousing facilities to create DOIs on resources, such as software and data.
 It allows up to 50Gb of storage per user for free.

 ## Road map